jump-dev/Ipopt.jl/README.md

 #### Linux

-_Tested on a clean install of Ubuntu 20.04._
+_Tested on a clean install of Ubuntu 20.04 and WSL Ubuntu 20.04_

 1. Install dependencies if necessary:
    ```